ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 Install [Maven](https://maven.apache.org/download.cgi) and follow the 'Windows tips' in [these instructions ](https://maven.apache.org/install.html) to set environment variables for the SDK with JAVA_HOME and maven in PATH
 It is recommended to install Maven into `C:\Tools\`

-The Windows Tips from the above link say you should add maven to the PATH in the user variables.
+The Windows Tips from the above link says you should add maven to the PATH in the user variables.
 If it does not recognise mvn -v afterwards, then try to add it to the list of variables in PATH in System variables.

 # Install Git
 Install Git [Getting-started-with-Git-and-GitHub](Getting-started-with-Git-and-GitHub)